beele/homebridge-unifi-protect-camera-motion/README.md

 ### TODOs:

-- Implement required changes to make this work with the UDM Pro (In progress)
+- Implement required changes to make this work with Unifi OS (In progress)
 - Add more unit and integration tests
 - Upgrade tfjs-node, now held back because newer versions [will not install correctly on RBPI](https://github.com/tensorflow/tfjs/issues/3052)
 - ~~Figure out how to get higher res streams on iPhone (only iPad seems to request 720p streams)~~ (Not possible)